 - Stock up on winter essentials like rock salt and a good quality shovel.
 Make sure the gas can is filled with gasoline for your snow blower.
 There’s nothing worse that being caught during the first blizzard without the essentials at hand.
 You’ll be running to the store like everyone else who didn’t prepare properly, and the chances of being able to find what you need dramatically decrease.

 Universal Windows Direct offers a number of ways to prepare and improve your home for winter.
-Call 1-800-TILT-In (984-5846) to schedule an in-home appointment.
+Call Universal Windows Direct to schedule an in-home appointment.
 Click here for a price quote on your next project.